edespino/cloudberry-site/docs/sql-stmts/delete.md

 ## Compatibility

-This command conforms to the SQL standard, except that the `USING` and `RETURNING` clauses are Cloudberry Database extensions, as is the ability to use `WITH` with `DELETE`.
+This command conforms to the SQL standard, except that the `USING` and `RETURNING` clauses are Apache Cloudberry extensions, as is the ability to use `WITH` with `DELETE`.

 ## See also